stripe/stripe-go/README.md

 If your beta feature requires a `Stripe-Version` header to be sent, use the `stripe.APIVersion` field to set it:

+> Note: the `APIVersion` can only be set in beta versions of the library.

 ```go
 stripe.APIVersion += "; feature_beta=v3"
 ```